Re-Used Props - Medical Instruments

 Medical & engineering scanner

 This prop consistently serves as a medical scanner during early DS9.
 In DS9: "The Quickening" it gains particular importance as a "microcellular" scanner.
 But then the prop must have been mislabeled or stored in the wrong drawer.
 At latest since DS9: "Dr. Bashir, I Presume" it repeatedly shows up in the hands of engineers.
+It was modified with a black grip for later episodes.

 Hypnosis device & drug dispenser